WICG/dbsc/DBSCE/Overview.md

 While the original DBSC proposal enables browsers to bind session cookies to a device providing protection from network based attacks, it still remains vulnerable to "on device" malware.
 Temporary malware on the device can inject its own binding keys when the DBSC session is established during any signin operaton.
 If a DBSC session is already established when the malware gains access to the system, the malware can force a new signin operation, and potentially hijack all subsequent sessions.

 DBSC(E) aims to mitigate this risk by introducing the concept of `one-time protected` [device registration](#device-registration) operation and binds all the future sessions to binding keys that can be cryptographically proven to be on the same device.
-DBSC(E) is able to provide this risk mitigation if the device registration is a `protected` operation, which means there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an organization registering a device before giving a device to an employee.
+DBSC(E) is able to provide this risk mitigation if the device registration is a `protected` operation, meaning it is performed in a ["clean room"](#device-registration-client)) enviroment e.g. an organization registering a device before giving a device to an employee.
 As device registration is expected to be a `one-time` operation, the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.

 If device registration is executed in a clean room and precedes any sign in sessions malware would not be able to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).